MicrosoftDocs/power-platform/power-platform/admin/about-ce-guide.md

 > [!NOTE]
 > In some documentation, we previously referred to Dynamics 365 (online) when we were talking more specifically about Dynamics 365 apps.
 We have changed this in our current documentation so that it’s clear when we are referring to the collection of apps that include Sales, Customer Service, Marketing, Field Service, Project Service Automation, and their related services rather than the whole Dynamics 365 product family of applications and services, which includes Finance and Operations, Talent, Retail, and Business Central.
 You may still see “Dynamics 365 (online)” in some user interfaces (UI).
 Those strings refer to Dynamics 365 apps.

 The content from the Customer Engagement admin guide is transitioning to the Power Platform admin guide as settings and features migrate to the Power Platform Admin center.
-Until the move to the Power Platform Admin center is complete, you’ll still be able to manage settings in Customer Engagement as usual.
+Until the move to the Power Platform Admin center is complete, you’ll still be able to manage settings in Dynamics 365 apps as usual.

 For example, many of these admin settings in the Dynamics 365 apps web client...